1850 – 1950 A century of Barton Christmases

 There has always been plenty of Christmas cheer to go around in this little town.
 Indeed, according to the Barton News, in 1858, “the inhabitants were pleasantly serenaded by parties and singers both on Christmas Eve and New Year’s Eve, to the great appreciation of all.”

-Things weren’t always museum-with-snow-230x166so down to earth back then though.
+Things weren’t always so down to earth back then though.
 A later edition of the paper recounts the unusual tale of “An enterprising trader [who] received a few links of sausages with somebody’s compliments.”
 After some showing off the sausages were cooked until “the patience of the cook was exhausted.
 She took out the obstinate sausages and cut one in half, when was disclosed to the disappointed gaze a lot of sawdust.”

 Evidently those Victorians weren’t so straight-laced as everyone thinks, although their practical jokes leave a little to be desired.